Velehrad: Sights

 The large complex of the former Cistercian monastery with the Basilica of the Assumption of Mary and Saints Cyril and Methodius is protected as a national cultural monument.
 It is the most famous pilgrimage site in the Czech Republic.
 The monastery complex from the 13th century was rebuilt in the Baroque style in the mid-18th century, but some parts of the original late Romanesque buildings have been preserved.

-A landmark is the Marian column, located opposite the monastery.
+A notable landmark is the Marian column, located opposite the monastery.
 It is a Baroque column dating from 1676.
 In 1705, it was expanded by four statues of saints.

-Other monuments and sights in Velehrad include the Velehrad house of Saints Cyril and Methodius (an information centre and a museum in the former farm buildings), the Velehrad cemetery (with many important personalities buried), Rosary Pilgrimage Route with Stations of the Cross (connecting Velehrad with Staré Město) and many statues of saints and other small religious monuments.
+Other monuments and sights in Velehrad include the Velehrad house of Saints Cyril and Methodius (an information centre and a museum in the former farm buildings), the Velehrad cemetery (with many important personalities buried), Rosary Pilgrimage Route with the Stations of the Cross (connecting Velehrad with Staré Město) and many statues of saints and other small religious monuments.